New York State COVID-19 Pandemic Small Business Recovery Grant Program

 Eligible Applicants will be required to show loss of gross receipts as a result of the COVID-19 pandemic or compliance with COVID-19 health and safety protocols which resulted in business modifications, interruptions, or closures.

 Small businesses and Micro-businesses must:

-- Demonstrate at least 25% loss in annual Gross Receipts in a year-to-year revenue comparison as of December 31, 2020 to the same period in 2019.
+3. Demonstrate at least 25% loss in Annual Gross Receipts in a year-to-year gross receipt comparison as of December 31, 2020 to the same period in 2019.

-- Demonstrate that total expenses on 2020 Business Income Return are greater than the grant amounts.
+4. Demonstrate that the total business expenses on the 2020 business income return are greater than the grant amounts.